renoise/xrnx/docs/API/renoise/renoise.ViewBuilder.md

 ### ViewTooltip<a name="ViewTooltip"></a>
 [`string`](../../API/builtins/string.md)
-> A tooltip text that should be shown for this view on mouse hover.
+> A ViewTooltip text that should be shown for this view on mouse hover.
 > * Default: "" (no tip will be shown)

 ### ViewVisibility<a name="ViewVisibility"></a>